mabenj/MiniImpPlus/README.md

 ## Development

-1. Open the MiniImpPlus project in Visual Studio (or Visual Studio Code)
+1. Open the MiniImpPlus solution in Visual Studio (or the repository folder in Visual Studio Code)
 2. Start coding

 Note: After modifying the grammar file `src/antlr4/MiniImpPlus.g4`, the parser and lexer classes must be updated as well by running the following command: